iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Better at opening templates created with old versions of the Toolkit than the Toolkit itself
 - The UI prevents you from creating two main arrangements (represent = 1) for the same path
 - Option to remove DD levels when importing a PSARC
-- Nicer looking tone editor that prevents gaps between tone slots
+- Nicer looking tone editor that prevents gaps between gear slots
 - Command to generate new IDs per arrangement
 - The UI is localizable into different languages